JorisPaarde/my-vegan-recipes/README.md

 - Search with regex on ingredients and titles
 - pagination
 - custom javascript form validation
+- adaptive error display on validation
+- scroll to error on validation

 ## future features

 - Use Ajax for the like button
 - Recipe reviews
 - liked recipes per user for better performance.

+# Technologies Used

+# Testing

 # Deployment